qserena/04-war-card-game-async-await/README.md

 When all cards are drawn the winner of the game is announced!

-This version uses "async await" instead of "then".
+This version uses "async await" instead of "then" in the asynchronous fetch call.
 <br/>
 <br/>
 <img src="war-game.png" alt="Screenshot." width="400px"/>